darknetehf/plotcap/README.rst

 Introduction
 ============

-PlotCap is a simple command line tool written in Python and based on PyVis, that parses network capture files to render PlotCap was designed for red team engagements, with the aim of quickly mapping out relationships between devices ("nodes") in a network.
+PlotCap is a simple command line tool written in Python and based on PyVis, that parses network capture files (produced by tools such as tcpdump or Wireshark) to render a graph of the network topology in a web page.

+PlotCap was designed for red team engagements, with the aim of quickly mapping out relationships between devices ("nodes") in a network.
 Target groups are: network administrators, penetration testers and curious people.

 Visualization can be performed at layer 2 (MAC addresses) and layer 3 (IP addresses).